 Material for a 6-hour lesson, part of the 20-week Basic Training Course, developed by the Kosovo Police Service School.

-At the conclusion of this lesson, participants will be able to:
+At the conclusion of this lesson, the student will be able to: